 If you’re the kind of person who finds it easier to spend money than save it, give yourself a treat once you’ve reached a particular goal.
 Saving money means having less to spend now, but focusing on the rewards makes it feel like it’s less about deprivation and more about achieving something positive.
 Learn more about building a cash buffer in our guide How to build an emergency fund.

-If you have money to spare, consider paying off your mortgage early.
+If you have money to spare, consider overpaying your mortgage if you can.
 But beware that this may not be the right step for everyone as you won’t be able to access your savings once you’ve used them to overpay your mortgage.

 Make sure you won’t have to pay penalties if you make overpayments either.
 Many mortgage lenders will let you make extra payments up to certain limits (often around 10% of the outstanding balance or £500 a month).
 If you pay more than this you’ll be charged an early repayment penalty.